Posts with the Tag “Sustained Dialogue”

 Categories: All Resources, NCDD Resources, Reports & Articles

-Tags: deliberation, dialogue, organizational development, Sustained Dialogue
+Tags: deliberation, dialogue, Sustained Dialogue

-Categories: All Resources, Education & Training
+Categories: All Resources, Big Picture Tools, Reports & Articles

 This unique 100-page, illustrated cookbook celebrates 12 years of sustained relationship building and community outreach by the Jewish-Palestinian Living Room Dialogue Group of San Mateo County, California.
 In addition to 71 wonderful recipes, the book includes dialogue participants' narratives about childhood memories of family and food.
 The book provides windows into the two cultures about how food is vital to celebrations, holidays, and identity for both peoples.
 The book also contains guidelines for how to begin a Sustained Dialogue and ideas for events, ceremonies, and outreach to the public. (continue)